tychonievich/coa2-s2019/markdown/cache.md

 - It performs all accesses to one region of memory at the same time
 - It uses memory efficiently
 - Addresses are aligned so no single access spans cache lines
-- When multiple different regions of memory are being accessed, differ in set index, not just tag
+- When multiple different regions of memory are being accessed, they differ in set index not just tag

+Writing cache efficient code is a fairly involved topic, well beyond the scope of this course.
+It often involves counter-intuitive decisions such as adding more loops to code and using data structures with worse asymptotic behavior but better cache locality.
+A common trend is these make code harder for humans to read, understand, and adjust, so they should generally be used only when the speed increases they provide are actually needed.
+If you end up  writing high-performance code at some point, these will be techniques to learn.